md35-gk/Nexond-Trainer/README.md

 When Nexon'd Trainer has new versions released (signified by a Build version change), a prompt will appear on start-up that will allow you to be redirected to the download thread, or ignore the new update.

 If you choose to download the newer version, keep in mind the following:
-- Included with the .ZIP file comes with a "README - Updating to new version Instructions", which will tell you what has changed in this update.
+- Included with the extracted archive comes with a "README - Updating to new version Instructions", which will tell you what needs to be done to properly update to the newer version.
 - Most of the time, only the trainer executable was updated, and so only the existing trainer that you have needs to be replaced by the new one.
 - If changes were made to other files, such as Load.ini, appropriate how-to-update instructions are given in that README file.